kneat/posh-gulp/README.md

 Add-Task "logging" @() {
     'simple powershell task' | Write-Gulp
-    Write-Gulp -IncludeName 'some more output prefixed with task' }
+    Write-Gulp 'some more output prefixed with task'
+}
 ```